Anniepoo/swiplchrtut/basics.md

 Until now we've just been putting a CHR constraint on the right hand side.
 On one occasion we used `true`.
 But the right hand side is much more flexible.

-We haven't used a gaurd yet.
+We haven't used a guard yet.
 A _guard_ is an optional prolog query.
 If it succeeds, and if the appropriate constraints are in the store to match the left hand side, then, and only then, will the rule fire.

 Suppose we have a bunch of constraints like `quake(Intensity)`.
 Our instrument is quite sensitive, and we